glassroom/git-gpg/README.md

 Another approach involves a [remote helper](https://www.kernel.org/pub/software/scm/git/docs/git-remote- helpers.html).
-The code is difficult to follow, but as far as I can tell, it creates a git repository inside of another git repository.
+The code is difficult to follow, but as far as we can tell, it creates a git repository inside of another git repository.
 The inner git repository stores encrypted [packfiles](http://git-scm.com/book/en/Git- Internals-Packfiles).
 The outer repository is used simply for a transport